Sarah T. Hughes: Administering the oath of office

 Two years into her tenure as a federal district judge, on November 22, 1963, Hughes was called upon to administer the oath of office to Lyndon B. Johnson after the assassination of President Kennedy, a task usually performed by the Chief Justice of the United States.
 According to an interview with Barefoot Sanders, who was United States Attorney for the Northern District of Texas at the time:

-Hughes believed that President Johnson chose her to administer the oath of office due to their friendship, and because Johnson was not pleased with other federal judges in Dallas.
 Because of this, Hughes was the most suitable choice.
-Sanders and Hughes no doubt believed those rationales, but Johnson had other reasons to choose her, according to Caro: "He knew who he wanted - and she was in Dallas."
+Sanders and Hughes no doubt believed those rationales, but Johnson had other reasons to choose her, according to Caro: "He knew who he wanted - and she was in Dallas".
 Citing another historian, Max Holland, Caro noted that the circumstances surrounding Hughes's appointment meant that she "'personified Johnson's utter powerlessness'" when he was vice president.
 The new president ordered his staff, "'Get Sarah Hughes ...
 Find her.'"

 Hughes was found and driven to Love Field, while Air Force One—and thus the inauguration of the new president—was held up just for her.
 Caro asserts that Johnson, in his insecurities, chose Hughes to show to the world that he was now powerful.
 Two other historians (Holland and Gillen) agree with Caro's assessment that Johnson was still upset that he'd not been consulted on Hughes's appointment in the first place, so it was a way to placate his ego.
 On the other hand, Johnson needed to make sure that "the swearing-in take place at the earliest possible moment ... to demonstrate, quickly, continuity and stability to the nation and the world. ... " Johnson used the "few minutes to spare" while waiting for Hughes to arrive to plead to Kennedy's staffers to stay awhile for the transition.
 Finally, she arrived, along with the media and Jackie Kennedy; only then the swearing-in could take place.
 Hughes noted that Jackie's "eyes 'were cast down'" when Johnson nodded to the judge to start the oath of office.

 Other significant contributions

-Throughout her lifetime, Sarah Hughes was known for her speedy and impartial administration.
-In 1950, she assisted in establishing Dallas's first juvenile detention center.

 Hughes was involved in multiple court decisions, including Roe v.
 Wade, Shultz v.
 Brookhaven General Hospital, and Taylor v.
 Sterrett.
 Hughes was a member of the three-judge panel that first heard the case of Roe v.
 Wade; the panel's decision was subsequently affirmed by the Supreme Court of the United States.
 In Taylor v.
 Sterrett, she argued to upgrade prisoner treatment in the Dallas County jail.
 Hughes noted that "the Dallas County Jail was very much in need of change.
-It was in deplorable condition, and [she] think[s], that under [her] jurisdiction, it became one of the best jails in the whole United States."
+It was in deplorable condition, and [she] think[s], that under [her] jurisdiction, it became one of the best jails in the whole United States".